ragymorkos/LecturePunctuator/README.md

 * Theano (if it is not installed on your system, install with `sudo pip install Theano`)
 * youtube-dl (if it is not installed on your system, install with `sudo pip install --upgrade youtube_dl`)
 * ffmpeg (if it is not installed on your system, install with `sudo apt install ffmpeg`)
-* The neural network file: download the file then place it in the root directory of the repository: https://drive.google.com/file/d/1AyBk8NHyOuf_JgKo0AUeZr_O0w9PJD2a
+* The neural network file: Please reach out to me if you'd like to use mine.

 I have not yet tested this repository on a non-Linux OS.
 Feel free to send me the installation instructions or put a pull request on the readme if you were to make it work on MacOS or Windows.